How to implement file upload functionality with Edge Functions

 - Logging: Implement comprehensive error logging

-- Retry mechanisms: Handle temporary failures gracefully
+- Retry mechanisms: Handle temporary failures efficiently

 - Progress indicators: Show upload progress for large files